 “During the treatment, you can expect to feel some tingling and slight irritation,” Shafer says.
 It’s not uncomfortable, Chacon says, but instead feels like a quick zap on your skin.
 One neat thing about the VBeam Perfecta specifically, Shafer says, is that it has a built-in safety function that uses a spray of cold air with each pulse of the laser (meant to prevent overheating or other damage to the skin), so it shouldn’t get too hot.
 Your provider should also equip you with goggles to protect your eyes from the bright flash of light.

 VBeam Perfecta vs. IPL Photofacial

-Dr. Shafer says that IPL (intense pulsed light) is one similar treatment to treat facial redness and help with sun-damaged skin.
-However, while VBeam targets vascular lesions (the problem you’re trying to eliminate), IPL works by using light energy to absorb into the tissue of the skin, which then increases collagen production.
+Shafer says that IPL (intense pulsed light) is one similar treatment for treating facial redness and helping with sun-damaged skin.
+However, while VBeam targets vascular lesions, IPL works by using light energy to absorb into the tissue of the skin, which then increases collagen production.